+Scoring

-Coordina Question Notes Scoring Range Criteria Scoring Applicant Information 1 Full legal name of the Applicant (the established entity that would enter into a registry Responses to Questions 1 - 12 are required for a complete application.
+Question Notes Range Criteria Scoring

+Applicant Information 1 Full legal name of the Applicant (, being the established entity that wouldwill be entering into a registry agreement with ICANN), following the latter's approval of this proposal.
+Responses to Questions 1 - 12 are required for a complete application.
 Responses are not scored.
-Nange entena sconing agreement with ICANN) responses to additional in the are required for a complete application.
-Responses are not scored.

 2 Address of the principal place of business of the Applicant.
 This address will be used for contractual purposes.
 No Post Office boxes are allowed.

 3 Phone number for the Applicant's principal place of business.

-4 Fax number for the Applicant's principal place of business.
+4 Fax number for the Applicant's -principal place of bBusiness.

 5 Email address for the Applicant's principal place of business.

-Primary Contact for 6 Name The primary contact will receive all communications regarding the application.
-Either the primary or the this Application secondary contact may respond.
+Primary Contact for this Application 6 Name -The primary contact will receive all communications regarding the application.
+Either the primary or the secondary contact may respond.
 In the event of a conflict, the communication received from the primary contact will be taken as authoritative.

+Title

+Address

+Phone number

+Fax number

+Email address

+Secondary Contact for this Application 7 Name -The secondary contact will be copied on all communications regarding the application.
+Either the primary or the secondary contact may respond.

+Title

-Title Address Phone number Fax number Email address Secondary Contact for 7 Name The secondary contact will be copied on all communications regarding the application.
-Either the primary this Application or the secondary contact may respond.
-Title Address Phone number Fax number Email address Proof of Legal 8 Establishment (a) Legal form of the Applicant. (e.g., limited liability partnership, corporation, non-profit institution). (b) State the specific national or other jurisdictional law that defines the type of entity identified in 8(a).
-Identify any relevant section references and provide a URL to the document if available online. (c) Attach evidence of the applicant's establishment as the type of entity identified in Question 8(a) above, in accordance with the applicable laws identified in Question 8(b).
+Address Phone number Fax number Email address Proof of Legal Establishment 8 (a) (a) Legal form of the Applicant. (e.g., limited liability partnership, corporation, non-profit institution).
+8(b) (b) State the specific national or other jurisdictional law that defines the type of entity identified in 8(a).
+Identify any relevant section references and provide a URL to the document if available online.
+8(c) (c) Attach evidence of the applicant's establishment as the type of entity identified in Question 8(a) above, in accordance with the applicable laws identified in Question 8(b).
 Applications without valid proof of legal establishment will not be evaluated further.
-Proof of Good 9 Standing (a) Identify the specific organizational or business purpose(s) of the entity specified in Question 8. (b) If the applicant operates in a regulated industry where a specific document or license is required to engage in the purpose specified in 9(a) under the laws identified in the applicant's response to question 8(b) (e.g., baking, insurance), the applicant must attach a copy of its current, unrevoked permission or certificate to engage in the activity or operate as the type of business entity identified above.
-If the applicant's business purpose does not require such permission or certification, the applicant must attach a certificate from the incorporating body or alternative organization authorized by the incorporating body verifying the continued validity of the applicant (e.g., certificate of good standing or affidavit from a notary public).
-The applicant clearly explain the chain of authority from the law identified in its response to question 8(b) to the alternative organization providing the documentation.
-It may be possible to salisfy this requirement with the document submitted for proof of legal establishment, i.e., the same document may provide both proof of establishment and good standing.
+Proof of Good Standing 9 (a) (a) Identify the specific organizational or business purpose(s) of the entity specified in Question 8.
+9(b) (b) If the applicant operates in a regulated industry where a specific document or license is required to engage in the purpose specified in 9(a) operate under the laws identified in the applicant's response to question 8(b) (e.g., banking, insurance), the applicant must attach a copy of its current, unrevoked permission or certificate to engage in the activity or operate as the type of business entity identified above.
+If the applicant's business purpose does not require such permission or certification, the applicant must attach a certificate from the It may be possible to satisfy this requirement with the document submitted for proof of legal establishment, i.e., the same document may provide both proof of establishment and good standing.
 In this case, applicant must note so in its response.
 Applications without valid proof of good standing will not be evaluated further.
-10 Business ID, Tax ID, VAT registration number, or equivalent of the Applicant.
-Deskarsund skeelse men he eendusted en individuale soor of to the south sets associated in the Applicant Background 11 (a) Enter the full name, contact information, and position of all directors.
-Background checks may be conducted on individuals named in the applicant's response to question 11.
-Any material misstatement or misrepresentation (or omission of material information) may cause the application to be rejected. (b) Enter the full name, contact information, and position of all officers and partners. (c) Enter the full name, contact information and position of all shareholders holding at least 15% of shares.